 So I had never had nacho soup before but heard about it in passing and thought it had to be my next pressure cooker soup!
 I’m all about cheese and a bit of spice so how could you go wrong with Instant Pot nacho soup I thought…it turned out delicious!!
 It is definitely one of my favorite soup Instant Pot recipes now and perfect on cold evenings as well as serving it during a Super Bowl party! (originally published 12/17)

-First off I don’t like really spicy things, but I do like a little kick and this was just on the edge of just spicy enough and FULL of flavor too.
+First off I don’t like really spicy things.
+But I do like a little kick and this Instant Pot nacho soup was perfect.

-- I just served it with a bowl of scoop tortilla chips on the side but you could easily serve it as is or with some soft rolls too.
+- Serve it with a bowl of scoop tortilla chips on the side or as is or with some soft rolls too.

 Here’s what you’ll need to make this easy Instant Pot nacho soup